Every single fish that the Dyfi ospreys catch, we record it.

 Ospreys throughout the world eat hundreds of different species at different location/nests, but there will usually be one fish species that is preferred over any other.
 At the Dyfi, that species is the grey mullet.

 The grey mullet makes up approximately 50% of the osprey's diet with flounder making up around 20% and trout 25%.
-These ratios can change throughout the season but once averaged out over the season, and between seasons, there is remarkable consistency.
+These ratios can change throughout the season, but once averaged out over the summer, and between seasons, there is remarkable consistency.

 Fish Stats for 2015